PatrickFis/Azure-Study-Notes/Azure Developer/Azure Developer Notes.md

 # Udemy Progress
 - Complete: Sections 1-12
 - Complete but maybe revisit: Section 6 (probably easier to look up Powershell, Azure CLI, and ARM on your own), Section 11 on Azure Front Door

+# Review Topics
+- This is a section of areas that I'd like to review since I've finished the Udemy course.
+- Course material
+  - Azure Front Door
+- Practice test 2 areas:
+  - Azure Container Registry permissions
+  - Microsoft Authentication Library
+  - Revoking SAS for a storage account
+  - Application Insights test features (standard vs multi-step)
+  - Azure Cache for Redis (specifically the commands)
+  - Remember the difference and use case for each different API for Cosmos DB